Accessibilities

 - A

-The output GeoDataFrame will contain new columns for each landuse in the following three forms.
+The output GeoDataFrame will contain new columns for each landuse in three forms:

-- Similarly, a distance-weighted count of reachable locations
+- A distance-weighted count of reachable locations, where nearer locations contribute more;

 - The distance to the nearest instance of a given landuse.

-The last example follows a similar approach, but computes mixed land-uses using the layers.compute_mixed_uses
+The last example computes mixed land-uses using the layers.compute_mixed_uses method, which measures the diversity of land uses reachable from each node.

 Landuse accessibility from geopandas data